peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-True if this object's value is a power of two; otherwise, false.
+ `true`  if this object's value is a power of two, otherwise,  `false` .

 ### IsZero